cloph-dsp/discord-shopping-bot/README.md

 - `/shop create <title> [items]` - Create a new shopping list
 - `/shop add <item> [quantity]` - Add item(s) to current shopping list (separate multiple with `;`)
-- `/shop list` - Display current shopping list
+ - `/shop list [title]` - Display a shopping list by title or the current channel's list if no title is provided
 - `/shop clear` - Clear the current shopping list
 - `/shop channel <channel>` - Set the shopping list channel